arwaghaith/EmbeddedLinux/Embedded_Linux/kernel/Linux Kernel.md

 ![kernel14](assets/kerneld.png)
 <br><br>
 ```
-Congatulations you have successfully booted the kernel
+##Congratulations!
+You have successfully configured, built, and booted the Linux kernel using QEMU.